JimDesu/basis-lang/spec.md

 Every type in Basis falls into exactly one of two categories.
 The split is structural: it determines what positions a type may inhabit, how it is initialized, how it composes with other types, and how the static analyses treat it.

 **Buffer-backed types** are types whose representation reduces &mdash; transitively &mdash; to bytes.
 Buffer-backed values are byte-copyable, fit inside other byte-aggregates, and are reclaimable at frame retirement without traversal.
-The category includes the buffer primitives `[N]` and `[]`, typed buffers `[N]T` and `[]T`, domains, records, and unions.
+The category includes the buffer primitives `[n]` and `[]`, typed buffers `[n]T` and `[]T`, domains, records, and unions.
 Aliases that resolve to a buffer-backed type are buffer-backed; enums whose enumerated-type is buffer-backed are buffer-backed.

 **Non-buffer types** are types whose representation includes references, identity, dispatch information, or other non-byte semantics.
 The category includes pointers, command-typed values (the `:<...>`, `?<...>`, `!<...>` family), objects, and variants.

-The split is enforced by a **containment rule**: byte-aggregate containers &mdash; records, unions, typed buffers `[N]T`, and domain parents &mdash; admit only **fixed-size buffer-backed** contents.
-A record's fields must all be fixed-size buffer-backed; a union's candidates must all be fixed-size buffer-backed; a typed buffer `[N]T` requires `T` to be fixed-size buffer-backed; a domain's parent must be fixed-size buffer-backed.
+The split is enforced by a **containment rule**: byte-aggregate containers &mdash; records, unions, typed buffers `[n]T`, and domain parents &mdash; admit only **fixed-size buffer-backed** contents.
+A record's fields must all be fixed-size buffer-backed; a union's candidates must all be fixed-size buffer-backed; a typed buffer `[n]T` requires `T` to be fixed-size buffer-backed; a domain's parent must be fixed-size buffer-backed.
 The runtime-length forms `[]` and `[]T`, while themselves buffer-backed, do not have a static byte-width and are therefore excluded from these positions.
 Non-buffer types may appear only at top-level positions &mdash; slots introduced via `#`, parameters, receivers &mdash; or as fields of objects or candidates of variants.
 Object fields and variant candidates are unrestricted as to category; they may hold fixed-size buffer-backed, runtime-length buffer-backed, or non-buffer types freely.

-The grammar enforces the byte-aggregate-vs-other distinction by partitioning the type-expression non-terminal: record-field, union-candidate, `[N]T`-element, and domain-parent positions admit a `fixed-size-type-expr` (Appendix B), which excludes the runtime-length forms `[]` and `[]T` and all non-buffer forms.
+The grammar enforces the byte-aggregate-vs-other distinction by partitioning the type-expression non-terminal: record-field, union-candidate, `[n]T`-element, and domain-parent positions admit a `fixed-size-type-expr` (Appendix B), which excludes the runtime-length forms `[]` and `[]T` and all non-buffer forms.
 Object-field and variant-candidate positions admit the full `type-expr`.
 Named-type references in `fixed-size-type-expr` positions are checked by the typechecker against the resolved type's category.

 The containment rule's load-bearing consequence is that mutation either succeeds fully or fails fully (principle 4, &sect;1.2).
 A record's bytes are unambiguously a byte-aggregate, copy-restored to the caller's slot atomically on success and not at all on failure.
 A record-with-pointers would punch a hole in this &mdash; the pointer copies, the pointee doesn't, and partial-failure semantics drift.
 The containment rule eliminates the concern at the type level rather than relying on convention or analysis.